On p-torsions of geometric Brauer groups: Syntomic Cohomology and Crystalline Cohomology

 \subsection{Flat cohomology}

-For a scheme $X$, let $\fppf(X)$ (resp. $\syn(X)$ denote the big $\fppf$ site ( resp. the small syntomic site (cf. \cite[Def.
-1.3]{Bauer1992}) ).The associated topoi are denoted by $X_\fppf$ (resp. $X_\syn$ ).
-There is an obvious morphism of sites $v: \fppf(X) \lra \syn(X)$. \begin{lem} Let $G$ be a smooth commutative group scheme over $X$ and $v: \fppf(X) \lra \syn(X)$ be the morphism of sites.
+Let $v: \syn(X) \lra \fppf(X)$ be the obvious continuous functor between sites \begin{lem} Let $G$ be a smooth commutative group scheme over $X$ and $v: \syn(X) \lra \fppf(X)$ be the morphism of sites.
 Then $R^qv_*G=0$ for any $q>0$. \end{lem} \begin{proof} This follows from the the proof of \cite[Chap.
 III, 3.9]{Mil3}.
-It is in fact the sheafication on $\syn(X)$ of the higher direct image from the $\fppf$ site to the category of syntomic $X$-scheme equipped with the \'etale topology.
-For $p>0$, the second is 0.
-So it is also $0$ for $p>0$. \end{proof} $f$ induces a commutative diagram of topoi
+In fact, it is the sheafification on $\syn(X)$ of the higher direct image from the $\fppf$ site to the category of syntomic $X$-scheme equipped with the \'etale topology.
+For $q>0$, the second is 0.
+So it is also $0$ for $q>0$. \end{proof} $f$ induces a commutative diagram of continuous functors between sites

 Consider the Kummer exact sequence $ 0\lra \mu_p^n \lra \GG_m\stackrel{p^n}{\lra}\GG_m\lra 0$ on $\fppf(X)$.
 It is still exact after taking $v_*$.
 Thus, by the Lemma above, $R^qv_*\mu_{p^n}=0$ (also true on $S$) for any $q>0$.
 Thus, there is a Leray spectral sequence